-These lecture notes have first been posted on the arXiv in 2017 and have been updated in 2020 and 2021.
-The update in 2020 corrected the proof of Lemma 4.30, which was wrong in the original version, and made some other minor corrections.
-In the update of 2021, Section 4.3 has been reorganized with Theorem 4.18 being the most significant addition, and stochastic flows have been used to improve the discussion of pathwise uniqueness in Chapter 6.
+These lecture notes have first been posted on the arXiv in 2017 and have been updated in 2020 and 2022.
+The update in 2020 corrected the proof of

+Lemma 4.31, which was wrong in the original version, and made some other minor corrections.
+In the update of 2022 several additions have been made.
+The main existence and uniqueness result in Chapter 4 has been formulated as a pathwise uniqueness result for solutions of the evolution equation (4.14).
+Chapter 6 has also been radically rewritten and in Chapter 1 a section has been added about periodic behavior.
+In the other chapters several smaller points have been clarified and some pictures have been added.